Ujjwalbrahmin/sql/README.md

-# sql
+# SQL Exercises and Examples
-Repository for SQL exercises
+Repository for SQL exercises and examples.